ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 ### Cube aggregation and statistics

 Many standard univariate aggregations exist in Iris.
-Aggregations allow one or more dimensions of a cube to be statistically collapsed for the purposes of statistical analysis of the cube`s data.
+Aggregations allow one or more dimensions of a cube to be statistically collapsed for the purposes of statistical analysis of the cube's data.
 Iris uses the term "aggregators" to refer to the statistical operations that can be used for aggregation.

 A list of aggregators is available at http://scitools.org.uk/iris/docs/latest/iris/iris/analysis.html.